 There is no fee for walk-in visitors and self guided tours except during special events.
 Walk-in groups are encouraged to call first as we may have other large groups visiting.

-School Programs OfferedMost of our programs can be modified for all grade levels.
+School Programs (most programs can be modified for all grade levels)

 Dinosaurs and Fossils (K & up)Travel back in time to discover the secrets of prehistoric life.
 Investigate prehistoric plans and animals using visual aids, fossils, games and hands-on activities.

-Metamorphosis and Insects (Grades 2-8)Explore the world of insects and how they benefit the environment with a special focus on life cycles and metamorphosis of butterflies, moths, and amphibians.
+Insects (Grades 2-8)Explore the world of insects and how they benefit the environment with a special focus on life cycles and metamorphosis for older grades.
 Make scientific observations using multimedia, visual aids, and specimens.
 Includes a hike to search for insects.